-Once interviews are completed, the panel will determine which applicant has the relevant skills that best fit the position.
+Once interviews are completed, the panel will determine which applicant has the relevant skills and ability to best fit the position.
 All applicants in serious contention for the position will then be reference-checked prior to making a final decision.
 Generally, we do two reference checks on each applicant and expect candidates to nominate their current and immediate past managers as their referees.

-For some of our roles with financial delegations, payroll or financial responsibilities or requiring higher security access, the shortlisted post-interview and reference-checked candidate(s) must satisfy national police and evidence of identity checks before we make a formal employment offer.
+For some of our roles with financial delegations, payroll or financial responsibilities or requiring higher security access, the shortlisted post-interview and reference-checked candidate(s) must satisfy police record history and evidence of identity checks before a formal employment offer is made.

-In this case, one of our human resources staff will contact you to arrange for you to complete the required police consent form and provide 100 points of ID and complete an evidence of identity check.
-We will then forward your completed consent form and ID to Victoria Police for processing.
-When you receive your National Police Certificate, you need to bring it in for human resources to sight.
+In this case, one of our human resources staff will contact you to arrange for you to complete the required police consent form, provide sufficient identification, and complete an evidence of identity check.
+Your completed police consent form and identification will be submitted to our police record history check provider for processing.
+HR will contact you once we receive your National Police Certificate.

 The original evidence of identity documents we need to sight include:

-- Evidence of commencement of identity in Australia - one current and original document, either a full Australian birth certificate (not birth extract), Australian passport or Record of Immigration Status (foreign passport and current visa or Australian citizenship).
+- Evidence of commencement of identity in Australia - one current and original document, either a full Australian birth certificate (not birth extract), Australian passport or foreign passport, and current visa or Australian citizenship.

-- Link between identity and person - one original document such as driver licence, Australian or foreign passport or current Commonwealth or state public service ID card with both your photo and signature.
+- Link between identity and person - one original document showing photo and signature, such as Australian driver licence, Working with Children Check card, Centrelink Pensioner Concession card, Health Care card, Teacher Registration card, Aviation or Maritime Security Identification cards, or current Commonwealth or state public service identification card with both your photo and signature.

-- Evidence of identity operating in the community - one document such as a Medicare card, credit card, Change of Name Certificate or a council rates notice.
+- Evidence of identity operating in the community - one document such as a Medicare card, credit card, or a government issued Proof of Age card.

 - Evidence of residential address - one original document showing your current residential address, such as a utility account or financial institution statement (less than 12 months old).

-- For higher security access role - additional checks, including a named qualification check, five-year background check, national police check.
+- For higher security access role - additional checks, including a named qualification check, five-year background check, national or international police record history check and character reference check.